 -

-Keep your foundation stable; a flexing base can make a mattress feel softer and less supportive than intended.
+Keep your foundation solid; a flexing base can make a mattress feel softer and less supportive.

 FAQs